BartMassey/moodle-hw/README.md

 * Download the zipball of student assignments and the offline grade worksheet

+* Grotty shell-ish way:

     * Make an `orig` directory and `unzip` the zipball of student assignments into it.

     * Run `unpack.py` with appropriate options to create a `staged/` directory containing assignments to grade.
 Each top-level directory will have a `GRADING.txt` file that can be edited for feedback and score.

+* For grading Rust homework (looks for a `Cargo.toml` file):

+    * Run `unpack-rust-hw.py` with the assignment name and zipfile name as arguments.

+    * Make an empty `graded/` directory.

 * Grade the projects one at a time, moving them from `staged/` to `graded/` as they are completed.
+Edit each `GRADING.txt` as appropriate.

 * Run `mergegrades.py` with appropriate options to fill in the offline grade worksheet with grades and feedback